-Developments in priority areas of regional cooperation in South East Europe within RCC framework enabled the application of the focused flagship approach to implementation which represents the most important novelty of the RCC SWP 2017-2019.
+Developments in priority areas of regional cooperation in South East Europe within RCC framework

+The experience gathered over the past years enabled the application of the focused flagship approach to implementation which represents the most important novelty of the RCC SWP 2017-2019.
 The progress in implementing the Berlin Process and the identification of the week economic ties within the region laid the grounds to extend the infrastructural connectivity agenda of the Berlin Process with the economic connectivity agenda.